-As the research team will actively contribute to the cases that are further elaborated in work package 6, interactive sessions with the key stakeholders in these cases will be organized to discuss the identification and relevance of uncertainties, identify policy options, and in general discuss and evaluate the uncertainty analysis and policy approaches from stakeholder and policymaker perspectives.
+As the WP5 research team will actively contribute to the cases that are further elaborated in work package 6, interactive sessions with the key stakeholders in these cases will be organized to discuss the identification and relevance of uncertainties, identify policy options, and in general discuss and evaluate the uncertainty analysis and policy approaches from stakeholder and policymaker perspectives.
 In addition, as the workpackage intends to contribute approaches to dealing with uncertainties in water supply a more general sense, other key stakeholders such as DGW will be invited to contribute their views and react to research findings and recommendations.
 Finally, to ensure inclusion of expert subject knowledge, and to foster dissemination of the concepts and approaches to be developed, part-time involvement of senior staff of Deltares, KWR and Alterra is foreseen.

-Work package nr 6

-full title work package : Applying knowledge in case studies work package leade r: Ir.
+Work package nr 6 full title work packa full title work package : Applying knowledge in case studies work package leader: Ir.
 J.A.
-(Jeroen) Veraart short titles projects 6.1 Case study Groene Ruggengraat 6.2 Case study South-western Delta (Zuid-Beveland) 6.3 Case study Haaglanden PhD: postdoc: senior research: PhD candidates from WP-1,2,3,5 will be part of the research team.
-Postdocs of WP-1,4 and 5 will be part of the research team Senior staff of Alterra (J.Veraart, S.Werners, M. Bakker), Acacia-Water (A. de Vries), Deltares (A. Jeuken), TNO (R.Cruesen) and KWR (M.Paalman) will be involved. duration: 4 years Description work package (max.
-1000 words - A through C)
+(Jeroen) Veraart short titles projects 6.1 Case study Gi 6.2 Case study Zu 6.3 Case study Ha , PhD: postdoc: senior research: PhD candidates from WP-1,2,3,5 will be part of the research team.
+Postdocs of WP-1,4 and 5 will be part of the research team Senior staff of Alterra (J.Veraart, S.Werners, M. Bakker), Acacia-Water (A. de Vries), Deltares (A. Jeuken), TNO (R.Creusen) and KWR (M.Paalman) will be involved. duration: 4 years Description work package (may 1000 words A through C)